 Timberline Lodge is just a little over an hour from Portland depending on traffic and weather conditions.
-Check below for all of your transportation options and winter weather driving information.
+Timberline urges you to travel safely, be prepared, and use caution when driving in winter weather.
+Check below for all of your transportation options, winter weather driving information, and the Google Map to Timberline.

 The best public way to the mountain…